MatthieuNEDELEC/MnemoChoice/README.md

 autokill = 0 to keep window open after selection or 1 to close automatically

 [UI]
-opacity = 0 to 1 → 0 the most transparent and 1 the more opaque
+opacity = 0 to 1 → 0 completely transparent and 1 completely opaque
 ```

-Launch the executable (currently only Windows is supported due to killing process concerns)
+Launch the executable

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License